N3 road (Ireland): Route

-The route, known as the Navan Road as it leaves Dublin, starts at its junction with the M50 motorway (Junction 6) and then bypasses Blanchardstown, Mulhuddart and Clonee with a dual carriageway.
-The dual carriageway changes into the M3 motorway near the Meath border by-passing Dunshaughlin and Navan.
-Near Kells the route continues as the N3 dual carriage way to the border with County Cavan.
-It then passes through Virginia, past Cavan Town and continues past Butlersbridge and past Belturbet.
+The route, known as the Navan Road as it leaves Dublin, starts at its junction with the M50 motorway (junction 6), bypassing Blanchardstown, Mulhuddart and Clonee with a dual carriageway opened in November 1992.
+The dual carriageway changes into the M3 motorway near the Meath border bypassing Dunshaughlin and Navan.
+Near Kells the route continues as the N3 dual carriageway to the border with County Cavan.
+It then passes through Virginia, past Cavan and continues past Butlersbridge and Belturbet.

 The route then crosses the border into Northern Ireland at the Senator George Mitchell Peace Bridge (also known as Aghalane Bridge), which spans the Woodford River (Irish: Sruth Gráinne), crossing into County Fermanagh where it becomes the A509, continuing on to Enniskillen.
-The Woodford River is part of the Shannon-Erne Waterway.
 The A46 (known as the Lough Shore Road) connects Enniskillen and the County Donegal border, becoming the N3 across the border at Belleek, and connecting to Ballyshannon.
 In Ballyshannon certain road signs have destinations A46 Enniskillen with N3 Dublin with the requisite single arrow pointing in the same direction.

 History

-During The Troubles in Northern Ireland, the border crossing at Aghalane Bridge, which spanned the Woodford River (Irish: Sruth Gráinne) just north of Belturbet, was closed.
+During The Troubles in Northern Ireland, the border crossing at Aghalane Bridge, which spanned the Woodford River just north of Belturbet, was closed.
 Aghalane Bridge crossed from County Cavan into County Fermanagh.
 The bridge was targeted by Loyalist paramilitaries and finally left impassable in 1973.
 The shortest route was along the N87 and A32 via Swanlinbar.
 The crossing was reopened in 1999 when a new bridge, named after US Senator George Mitchell, was built beside the old Aghalane Bridge.

 N3 upgrade

 The National Roads Authority in conjunction with Cavan and Donegal County Councils plan major improvements to the N3 route in Ulster.

-A 6.7 kilometre bypass of the town of Belturbet in Co.
-Cavan was partially opened to traffic on 2 August 2013, and the entire section including a bridge over the River Erne was opened in December 2013.
+A 6.7 kilometre bypass of the town of Belturbet in County Cavan was partially opened to traffic on 2 August 2013, and the entire section including a bridge over the River Erne was opened in December 2013.

 M3 motorway

 Part of the old N3 route has been bypassed by the construction of 51 kilometres of new motorway.
 This stretch of motorway, designated M3, was opened on 4 June 2010.
 The M3 begins near the end of the dual carriageway outside Clonee and terminates south west of Kells just before the N52.
 The works were carried out by a joint venture of Ferrovial and SIAC (a local contractor).

-The construction scheme did not terminate at this point as a new realigned N3 2+2 Non Motorway section continued from the end of the Motorway past Kells before terminating near the County Cavan border.
+The construction scheme did not terminate at this point as a new realigned N3 2+2 non-motorway section continued from the end of the Motorway past Kells before terminating near the County Cavan border.
 The overall scheme also included the N52 Kells northern bypass.
 Since completion, the M3 now bypasses Dunshaughlin, Navan, and Kells along with Cavan which was bypassed much earlier.